Updated on Jan 6, 2026 10:37 IST

 A:

 Yes, Food Technology is a good course to pursue as Food Technology is a very advancing field and offers great career opportunities these days.
 Students must also score good rank in top national-level or state-level entrance exams such as JEE Main, MHT CET and KCET for admission into these courses.
-Food Technology can be easy or extremely tough depending on the way one studies.
+It can be easy or extremely tough depending on the way one studies.
 It is a comprehensive subject which consists of many core and elective subjects as well as industrial training.
 This makes the course tough to pursue with the bright minds being able to secure good ranks and establish a career in Food Technology.

 Q: Which BTech colleges in India are good for Food Technology course?